California lawmakers approve the nation’s most sweeping emissions disclosure rules for big business

 State Sen. Scott Wiener, a San Francisco Democrat who introduced the disclosure bill, said in a statement that it would allow California to “once again lead the nation with this ambitious step to tackle the climate crisis and ensure corporate transparency.”

-California has a lot of big companies that export everything from electronics to transportation equipment to food, and most every major company in the country does business in the state, which is home to about one in nine Americans.
+California has a lot of big companies that manufacture, export and sell everything from electronics to transportation equipment to food, and most every major company in the country does business in the state, which is home to about one in nine Americans.
 Newsom often boasts about the state’s status as one of the world’s largest economies.

 The policy would require more than 5,300 companies to report their emissions, according to Ceres, a nonprofit policy group supporting the bill.